 1.4 Node Counting in Licenses

-The Tower license defines the number of nodes that can be managed by Tower.
-A typical license will say 'Enterprise Tower Up To 250 Nodes', which sets the maximum number of nodes that can be managed at 250.
+The Tower license defines the number of Managed Nodes that can be managed by Ansible Tower.
+A typical license will say 'License Count: 500', which sets the maximum number of Managed Nodes at 500.